-Over the last year, 2,300+ jobs were posted by companies in our region for professionals in this field.
-As a medical records technician, salaries start around $26,000 for entry-level positions.
+Since October 2016, 2,697 jobs were posted by companies in our region for professionals in this field.
+The median salary for a medical records technician is $36,601 per year.
 (Source: EMSI Career Coach)

 Have you always wanted to work in the medical environment but also wanted to stay behind a computer?
 As a Healthcare Information Specialist, you can do that.
 This individual is an electronic medical records specialist, who compiles and maintains the medical records of patients.

 Our Associate of Applied Science (A.A.S.) in Healthcare Information Specialist degree will prepare you to be a top-notch member in this field.
 In addition to documenting records, students will learn how to securely protect, process, and prepare records, process admission or discharge documents, and more.